durngyn/spotify-distribution/README.md

 * Figuring out when to issue new access tokens
 * Requests to proxy to revoke sessions (logout)
 * Create custom axios hook to handle HTTP requests
-* Request songs based on playlist selection and create appropriate data visiualizations
+* Create appropriate data visiualizations given songs